Developer Guide

 Alternative 1 (current choice): Having a string

-in the address field- Pros: Easy to implement.
+*No Address Specified*in the address field- Pros: Easy to implement.

 - Cons: UI may look less pleasing with repetitive words for each contact.